 3.2.
-Gender harassment
+Gender-based harassment

-Organic Law 3/2007 incorporates the concept of gender harassment, which complements the concept of sexual harassment as forms of gender discrimination:
+Organic Law 3/2007 incorporates the concept of gender-based harassment, which complements the concept of sexual harassment as forms of gender-based discrimination:

-"Gender harassment comprises any behaviour relating to the gender of a person, with the aim or effect of infringing upon the dignity of the person and creating an intimidating, degrading or offensive environment."
+"Gender-based harassment comprises any behaviour relating to the gender of a person, with the aim or effect of infringing upon the dignity of the person and creating an intimidating, degrading or offensive environment."